sst/guide/_chapters/render-the-note-form.md

 import './Notes.css';
 {% endhighlight %}

 And that's it.
-If you swtich over to your browser, you should see the note loaded.
+If you switch over to your browser, you should see the note loaded.

 ![Notes page loaded screenshot]({{ site.url }}/assets/notes-page-loaded.png)

-Next we'll look at saving the changes we make to our note.
+Next, we'll look at saving the changes we make to our note.